bloomreach/brxm/cms/richtext/ckeditor/resources/src/main/resources/ckeditor/README.md

 ## Versions

-A Hippo-specific CKEditor build adds a 1-based nano version to the CKEditor version it extends.
+A Hippo-specific CKEditor build adds a 1-based nano version to the CKEditor version it extends, prefix with `-h`.
-For example, version '4.3.0.1' extends CKEditor 4.3.0.
+For example, version `4.3.0-h1` extends CKEditor `4.3.0`.

-Each branch 'hippo/<version>' contains all commits in the CKEditor branch 'release/<version>' plus all Hippo-specific modifications.
+Each branch `hippo/<version>` contains all commits in the CKEditor branch `release/<version>` plus all Hippo-specific modifications.

-A release is available in a tag are named 'hippo/<version>', e.g. 'hippo/4.3.0.1'.
+A release is available in a tag are named `hippo/<version>`, e.g. `hippo/4.3.0-h1`.

 The version number is included in the generated code.
-Be sure to update the 'BUILD_VERSION' variable in the script /dev/builder/build.sh before tagging a release.
-In between tags the version number should get the suffix '-SNAPSHOT'.
+Be sure to bump the `BUILD_VERSION` variable in the script `/dev/builder/build.sh` after tagging a release.

 ### Branches for external plugins

 The Git repository of each external plugin is available as a remote named after the plugin.
-It master branch is available locally as '<plugin>/master'.
-For example, the CodeMirror master branch is available locally as 'codemirror/master'.
+Its master branch is available locally as `<plugin>/master`.
+For example, the CodeMirror master branch is available locally as `codemirror/master`.
 This allows easy Hippo-specific modifications of the plugin code, if needed.

-Only a part of each external plugin's code has to be included in the Hippo CKEditor build, i.e. the part that should to into the CKEditor subdirectory 'plugins/XXX'.
-The history of that part is kept in a branch 'XXX/plugin' and included as a subtree merge under the directory 'plugins/XXX'.
+Only a part of each external plugin's code has to be included in the Hippo CKEditor build, i.e. the part that should to into the CKEditor subdirectory `plugins/XXX`.
+The history of that part is kept in a branch `XXX/plugin` and included as a subtree merge under the directory `plugins/XXX`.

-For example, all CodeMirror plugin code is located in the branch 'codemirror/master' under the directory 'codemirror'.
-All commits that affect that subdirectory are kept in the branch 'codemirror/plugin'.
-The code in the branch 'codemirror/plugin' is then included in a Hippo CKEditor branch under the directory 'plugins/codemirror'.
+For example, all CodeMirror plugin code is located in the branch `codemirror/master` under the directory `codemirror`.
+All commits that affect that subdirectory are kept in the branch `codemirror/plugin`.
+The code in the branch `codemirror/plugin` is then included in a Hippo CKEditor branch under the directory `plugins/codemirror`.

 ## Adding a new external plugin

 The following example adds a fictitious external plugin called 'example' to the Hippo CKEditor 4.3.x build.
-Its Git repository contains a subdirectory 'code' that should go into the CKEditor directory 'plugins/example'.
+Its Git repository contains a subdirectory `code` that should go into the CKEditor directory `plugins/example`.

-  1. git remote add example <remote url>
+    > git remote add example <remote url>
-  2. git fetch example
+    > git fetch example
-  3. git checkout -b example/master example/master
+    > git checkout -b example/master example/master
-  4. git subtree split --prefix=code/ -b example/plugin
+    > git subtree split --prefix=code/ -b example/plugin
-  5. git checkout hippo/4.3.x
+    > git checkout hippo/4.3.x
-  6. git read-tree --prefix=plugins/example/ -u example/plugin
+    > git read-tree --prefix=plugins/example/ -u example/plugin

-Add the 'example' plugin to the file dev/builder/build-config.js to include it in the Hippo CKEditor build.
+Add the 'example' plugin to the file `dev/builder/build-config.js` to include it in the Hippo CKEditor build.

 ## The remainder of this file contains the unmodified CKEditor README